 What does having higher than normal pulmonary artery pressures do?

 The elevation in pulmonary artery pressure and resulting damage of these important vessels causes the right side of the heart to work harder than it normally would.
 The right side of the heart was not designed to handle the amount of stress that is placed on it by the high pumping pressure required of it to overcome the failing circulation system within the lungs.
 Over time, the lungs become so damaged and the heart so weakened, the heart will eventually fail.
 This is why early diagnosis and treatment is so important in the prognosis of Pulmonary Hypertension.

 Why does it take so long and seem so difficult to diagnose?

 People with undiagnosed Pulmonary Hypertension often go to their doctors complaining of shortness-of-breath and unusual fatigue.
 These are vague symptoms that are associated with many different disorders, both mental and physical.
 If a person is overweight or getting a bit older, their doctors may tell them to lose some weight and get more exercise.
 Their symptoms may also be confused with asthma, depression or a myriad of other disorders.
-Pulmonary Hypertension is a fairly rare disorder that is often not suspected until all other possible causes for the symptoms have been ruled out.
+Pulmonary Arterial Hypertension (one type of PH) is thought to be a fairly rare disorder that is often not suspected until all other possible causes for the symptoms have been ruled out but PH can be present along with other underlying diseases/conditions.
 It often is not until the actual red-flag warning symptoms of heart failure, such as edema (water buildup in the legs and/or the rest of the body), severe shortness-of-breath, fainting and/or actual damage to the heart become readily apparent that the diagnosis is even considered.
 For many, Pulmonary Hypertension may be present for years before it is properly diagnosed.

 Where to find proper treatment